 Fees are separate from tuition and are nonrefundable.
 Refund date is based on the last date of attendance.
 If a student received Title IV financial aid, the aid is recalculated based on the percentage of the semester completed up to 60 percent.
 After 60 percent completion, there is no recalculation.
 A refund of Federal Financial Aid is first applied to the Federal Direct Loan and then the Federal Pell Grant.
+Once federal refunds are complete, the student will be required to pay any remaining balance due to the school within 30 days.
 For further information regarding refund policies, contact the Coordinator for Financial Aid.